 As we head north you will start to catch glimpses of some of the 21 Munros (Scottish mountains with a summit of more than 3000ft) in the most popular of Scotland’s two national parks; Loch Lomond and The Trossachs.
 After approximately 50 minutes our first stop is in the town of Balloch, situated on the southern shores of Loch Lomond.

 From here we will board a local water taxi and will embark on a relaxing one hour cruise of this majestic body of water.
 As we pass by the islands on the loch, with the distant peak of Ben Lomond as a stunning backdrop, you can sit back and enjoy the onboard commentary from Scottish archaeologist, historian and TV presenter; Neil Oliver.
-Your WOW guide and skipper will also be on hand to answer any questions you may have.
+The skipper will also be on hand to answer any questions you may have.

 The cruise ticket (£13.50) is included in the tour price.